 Indigenous Film Festival Overview

-This film festival highlights positive messages about identity and connection to culture and seeks to honor the resilience, perseverance, and transcendence that defines what it means to be an AI in 2018 from a foundation of historical and compounding intergenerational trauma.
-Our festival bears the name En-th-a-eye “Place of the Little Bull Trout” (Salish word for Missoula) Indigenous Film Festival to include the vast diversity of Indigenous experience yet have likewise tie the event to this specific area, this valley, and to honor the people who’s land on which we now live.
-We will offer a multitude of stories that speak to inter-connection, a sense of cultural validation, and hope.
-Ultimately, this event is based on story and the human connection from which it is from through the universal language of film.
+This film festival highlights positive messages about identity and connection to culture and seeks to honor the resilience, perseverance, and transcendence that defines what it means to be an American Indian person in 2019 from a foundation of historical and compounding intergenerational trauma.
+Our festival includes the Salish word for Missoula, Nłʔay (En-th-a-eye), or “Place of the Little Bull Trout,” to acknowledge the vast diversity of indigenous experience in this specific valley and to honor the people who’s land on which we now live.
+We will offer a multitude of stories that speak to interconnection, a sense of cultural validation, and hope.

-Secondly, we hope to provide a healing opportunity for our local community to come together to discuss and reflect on contemporary themes that impact Indigenous communities within a safe environment through our open discussions following each film.
-This event holds potential to bring together and build a bridge between our Native community and our greater Missoula community.
+We hope to provide a healing opportunity for our local community to discuss and reflect on contemporary themes that impact indigenous communities through our open panels following each film.
+This event holds potential to bring together and build a bridge between our American Indian community and our greater Missoula community.
 It is our hope that this year’s films and panelists will ultimately serve as a catalyst to promote the social, emotional, and intergenerational healing process in our local indigenous community.

 How films are selected:

-We are careful in our process of identifying appropriate films and screen potential features for the following criteria: cultural relevance and sensitivity, directed and acted primarily by Indigenous people, portray an authentic view of what it means to be a Native person, not mainstream, and recent.
-Each film will highlight Indigenous resiliency and be told from an Indigenous perspective.
-Our locally-made films are the products of therapeutic intervention and share the intimate stories that honor the process of change growth and change within the lives of our community members.
+We at MUIHC carefully identified appropriate films and screened potential features for the following criteria: cultural relevance and sensitivity, directed and acted primarily by indigenous people, portrayed an authentic view of what it means to be an American Indian person, not mainstream, and recently debuted.
+Each film highlights indigenous resiliency and is told from an indigenous perspective.
+Our locally-made Trapper Creek films are the products of therapeutic intervention and share the intimate stories that honor the process of change within the lives of our community members.

-Each film has been selected for its ability to illustrate characters who exhibit person growth and resilience and connection to a cultural identity within a cultural and ethnic context while acknowledging and honoring the presence of historical and inter-generational trauma.
-The focus of each film comes from a foundation of connection to the emotion and human interconnection that define all our lives, regardless of ethnic or racial background.
-Each film, while it acknowledges the often profound and compounding presence of trauma, more closely looks at what makes us ever-dynamic and reflective in our humanity and highlights a narrative of tenacity, self-empowerment and resilience versus a message of despair.
-Having the opportunity to share the personal stories of our AI community members, especially in contrast to those of their Aboriginal counterparts and highlighting the meaningful and healing interaction between two communities across the globe will be especially exciting and powerful to share.
+Each film has been selected for its ability to illustrate characters who exhibit personal growth, resilience, and connection to a cultural identity within a cultural and ethnic context.
+The focus of each film comes from a foundation of connection to the emotion and human interconnection that defines all our lives, regardless of ethnic or racial background.
+Each film acknowledges the often profound and compounding presence of trauma in the indigenous experience, and highlights a narrative of tenacity, self-empowerment, and resilience.